Billy Hahn: Scandal and resignation

 Hahn was forced to resign in 2004 when a women's basketball player claimed he discouraged her from reporting a rape she said occurred in April 2003 that allegedly involved one of Hahn's players.
 Hahn claimed that the woman didn't want to report the incident at the time.
 However, La Salle school policy required Hahn to report the incident to a counselor.
 This was to ensure compliance with the Clery Act, a federal law which requires colleges to make timely reports of crime on campus.
 La Salle women's basketball head coach John Miller was also forced to resign on the same day as Hahn, also for not reporting the alleged rape.

 West Virginia

 After spending three seasons out of coaching, Hahn was hired by new head coach, Bob Huggins, at West Virginia University in April 2007.
 Hahn and Huggins had been rivals, when Huggins coached Akron.

 In Hahn's first season with the team, the Mountaineers finished the regular season with a 22–9 record.
 The team also advanced to the semifinals of the Big East tournament and the Sweet Sixteen of the NCAA tournament, which included a second round victory over the #2-seed Duke Blue Devils.
 Hahn retired from coaching after the 2017 season.

-Family
+Personal life and death

 Hahn's son Matt, was a reserve on the Maryland basketball team from 1996–2000.
 He served as an assistant coach at IUP, Robert Morris, and Vermont.

+Hahn suffered a heart attack and died on April 7, 2023, at the age of 69.